ShreyuKiBhuvi/SamplePythonSeleniumAutomationFramework/README.md

 1. Clone the repository.
 2. CD into the project root
-3. Run the below command in terminal.
-(Make sure you have docker installed.) docker-compose build --no-cache docker-compose up
+3. Run the below commands in terminal one after the other.
+(Make sure you have docker installed.)
+>> docker-compose build --no-cache
+>> docker-compose up

 ## Setup Instructions to run the project using terminal

 1. Clone the repository.
 2. CD into the project root
 3. Run the below command in terminal.
-(Make sure you have all libraries mentioned in requirements.txt installed.) pytest -n auto --html=report.html --alluredir=allure-results
+(Make sure you have all libraries mentioned in requirements.txt installed.)
+>> pytest -n auto --html=report.html --alluredir=allure-results